Welcome to Science

 Year 10 Curriculum

-In year 10 students continue their study of the GCSE combined science AQA Trilogy course.
-Students will cover, paper 2 topics of the combined science GCSE.
-This is across the 3 sciences, Biology, Chemistry and Physics.
+In year 10 students start their study of the GCSE combined science AQA Trilogy course.
+Students will cover topics from the combined science GCSE across the 3 sciences, Biology, Chemistry and Physics.

 - Cell Biology